krother/linear_algebra/index.rst

 The Python code is distributed under the conditions of the MIT License.
 See :download:`LICENSE.TXT` for details

-The text can be used under the conditions of the Creative Commons Attribution Share-alike License 4.0 (CC-BY-SA 4.0).
+The text, exercises and images can be used and distributed under the conditions of the Creative Commons Attribution Share-alike License 4.0 (CC-BY-SA 4.0).
 See `creativecommons.org <https://creativecommons.org/licenses/by-sa/4.0/>`__ for details

 Contact